Dear friends of the STOLPERSTEINE,

 We work on a principle of trust.
 You will only receive an invoice once the STOLPERSTEINE have been laid.
 Please do not transfer any money before receiving an invoice.
 Please indicate the invoice number when transferring money.

 Karin Richert is responsible for issuing invoices.
+These are issued after STOLPERSTEINE have been laid.
+They are written in German.

 If Gunter Demnig is timetabled to spend the night in the place where you are laying STOLPERSTEINE, we appreciate it if you reserve and cover the costs of hotel accommodation.